Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m2.md

   - gtest
     - Version 1.8.0 has been upgraded to version 1.10.0.
 - System-settings
-  - Image validation checker has been removed about two keys.
+  - Image validation checker for two keys has been removed.
     - SYSTEM_SETTINGS_KEY_WALLPAPER_HOME_SCREEN
     - SYSTEM_SETTINGS_KEY_WALLPAPER_LOCK_SCREEN